Main Types of Welds Used in Welding

 On thin sheet metal lap joints, arc welders can create a spot weld (Figure 22).
 A short arc on one surface burns through to the other, fusing the pieces together.

 It’s not as neat as RSW, because this type of weld leaves a small nugget on the metal surface.

-A tack weld is a weak, temporary weld used to hold metal in place until it’s welded (Figure 22).
-Size varies by thickness of metals, but tack welds should be small and uniform to minimize its effect on the final weld.
+A tack weld is a weak, temporary weld used to hold the metal in place until it’s welded (Figure 22).
+Size varies by thickness of metals, but tack welds should be small and uniform to minimize their effect on the final weld.

 Here’s a good video showing common welds:

 Some terms to describe a weld may apply to multiple joint assemblies, while others are unique.

 Face — the exposed surface of the base metal where the weld is made.